natebarksdale/natebarksdale.github.io/src/content/blog/2009-03-27-s-c-road-gandhinagar-bangalore-india.md

 description: A look at the heart of the Kannada Film Industry as fans and producers gather for a film premiere.
 emoji: 🌼
 tags:
+  - 🌍 Culture
-  - 🎥 films
+  - 🎥 Film
-  - 🌸 marigolds
+  - 🏙️ Landmarks
-  - 📍 theaters
+  - 📷 Photography
 haiku: |
   House-Full tonight,
   Marigolds cheer the crowd,